Yousef Beidas: Collapse of Intra Bank

-At the time Intra bank faced the crisis that led to its bankruptcy, it and the empire Beidas formed around it has a value estimated at between $350 to $500 million.
+At the time Intra bank faced the crisis that led to its bankruptcy, it and the empire Beidas formed around it has a value estimated at between $350 million and $500 million.
 Beidas told George de Carvalho that on the eve of the crisis, Intra was 60% of all domestically controlled banking.

 The collapse of Intra Bank in October 1966 brought the Lebanese economy to a halt and sent shockwaves throughout the Middle East.
 The circumstances which surrounded Intra's fall remain to this day controversial issues.
 The surprisingly weak support from the Lebanese government and the very public allegations over Charles Helou's role in the affair have been attributed to such issues as Beidas' Palestinian origin and envy over Beidas' almost complete control of the Lebanese economy.

 The bank had incurred losses in gold, copper and American equities.
 Much of Beidas' Intra Bank money was tied up in non-liquid real estate properties, and, with a sudden jump in Eurobank interest rates on dollar deposits when the US government took measures to curb domestic inflation, a crisis ensued.
 Furthermore, Beidas had, reportedly, bet all of his available liquid capital against the American dollar.
 A rush began, on Thursday 13, and Intra paid out $70 million, which by nightfall left only $330,000 in the Bank's coffers.
 The acting head of the bank, worth personally some $50 million, informed the Lebanese cabinet that he would personally guarantee his bank's balance sheet, but they refused to budge from their position.

 Irregularities were later discovered, -- none of them abnormal within Lebanon's banking system—such as loans to directors exceeding what was legally permissible, and dividend payments to Intra companies that were losing money.
 Beidas had also used funds held in trust to secure personal loans from Chase Manhattan and the Banco di Roma.
 Checks on Intra documents indicated false account statements, and an understating of liabilities to the tune of $40 million.
 In addition, Beidas has undercut the local norm advising that 25% of deposits be retained in liquid cash.
 Intra reduced this margin to 5% in its business practice.